 When I saw this question on the list of topics I needed to address in this blog hop, I panicked.
 Then I read Cari’s process, and I panicked even more thinking I DON’T HAVE A PROCESS!
 I barely wrestle the kids off of me and desperately head toward my computer!
 When the panic cleared (when it lessened I should say), I started to think about my process and realized I have many of them.
 Many of which include locking myself in the bathroom, running the bath, and trying to think while ignoring the little fingers that are trying to reach me from underneath the door frame!
 The best I can do is tell you the process I used to write Twirling.

 I already purposed to write my memoir, but as you may know (if you read it, or spent any time on my blog) I have difficulty with completion.
 One of my first attempts at writing was fiction.
+One thing to say is that there’s so much help online when writing a book, take a look at, www.customwritingservice.com for an example!
 I entered a flash fiction contest at WoW, Women on Writing, which made it through a few rounds of judging, came back with several nice critiques, but ultimately did not win.

 What I did not foresee was reading The Muffin (WoW’s blog) one day and coming in contact with one of their writers, Cathy C. Hall.
 I began to follow Cathy’s blog.
 I followed for a while, but it was this post that grabbed my attention.
 Could Your Blog Turn You Into a Published Author?
 In this post Cathy introduces, Nina Amir, author of How to Blog a Book.